Russian ruble slides amid sanctions – DW – 11/28/2024

 How is it likely to go from here?

 Russia's economy has defied dire predictions before.
-When the US, EU and UK levelled sanctions on Moscow in early 2022, leaders claimed it would cripple the country's economy.
+When the US, EU and UK leveled sanctions on Moscow in early 2022, leaders claimed it would cripple the country's economy.

 Although it took time to find ways to beat sanctions, it has consistently been able to do so and may be able to do the same despite the latest Gazprombank sanctions.
 It has also deepened trade relationships with China, India and othersas European countries have largely turned away from its oil and gas.